outsinre/outsinre.github.com/_posts/2015-03-25-gentoo-installation.md

     9. _#_ name 12 'Gentoo root partition'
     10. _#_ p
     11. The annoying thing is that the partition `Type` is `Basic data partition` when checking with `fdisk /dev/sda`.
 We can change it by Disk GUI application in Ubuntu.
-6. `/dev/sda10` will be the boot partition while `/dev/sda12` the root partition.
+6. New `/dev/sda10` will be the boot partition while `/dev/sda12` the root partition.
 We don't need to create `swap` or `efi` partition since we already created it when installing Ubuntu or Windows.
 Just share these two partitions.
+If possible, you can also create a separate home partition.
 7. Up to now, only the boot and root partition is prepared.
 We share swap and EFI partitions with Ubuntu and Windows.
 Now format the new partition.
 It's better to format boot partition as `ext2`.
     1. _#_ mkfs.ext2 /dev/sda10
     2. _#_ mkfs.ext4 /dev/sda12
+    3. [optional] _#_ mkfs.ext4 /dev/sdaxy, sdaxy is for home partition.
 8. From step 5 we know the Ubuntu swap partition is `/dev/sda7`.
 So we need to activate it:
-    1. _#_ swapon /dev/sda7
-    2. If you need to create a new swap partition, use command `mkswap /dev/sdaXY` to format the partition.
+    1. If you need to create a new swap partition, use command `mkswap /dev/sdaXY` to format the partition.
+    2. _#_ swapon /dev/sda7
 9. Mount the ewnly created partitions into the LiveDVD USB stick.
 Make sure the `gentoo` directory exists in /mnt/gentoo, otherwise create one.
     1. _#_ mount /dev/sda12 /mnt/gentoo
     2. _#_ mkdir /mnt/gentoo/boot
     3. _#_ mount /dev/sda10 /mnt/gentoo/boot
-    4. If there is a separate home partition: `mkdir /mnt/gentoo/home` and `mount /dev/sdaXY /mnt/gentoo/home`.
+    4. [optional] _#_ `mkdir /mnt/gentoo/home; mount /dev/sdaXY /mnt/gentoo/home`.
 9. Setting the date and time using `date` command.
 10. Go to the Gentoo mountpoint where the root file system is mounted (most likely /mnt/gentoo): `cd /mnt/gentoo`.
 11. Downloading the stage tarball with Chrome application in LiveDVD.
 Go to [Installation media](https://www.gentoo.org/main/en/where.xml) and then to [amd64 multilib](http://distfiles.gentoo.org/releases/amd64/autobuilds/current-stage3-amd64/).
 You will find `stage3-amd64-20150319.tar.bz2`.
 Just download!
-12. Verify the tarball integrity and compare the output with the checksums provided by the .DIGESTS or .DIGESTS.asc file.
+    1. Verify the tarball integrity and compare the output with the checksums provided by the .DIGESTS or .DIGESTS.asc file.
-    1. _#_ sha512sum /home/gentoo/Download/stage3-amd64-20150319.tar.bz2
+    2. _#_ sha512sum /home/gentoo/Download/stage3-amd64-20150319.tar.bz2
 13. Now unpack the downloaded stage onto the system.
 Attention: the current working directory is `/mnt/gentoo`.
     1. _#_ tar xvjpf /mnt/cdrom/stage3-amd64-20150319.tar.bz2.
 Usually, the stage file is not in /mnt/gentoo directory.
 So you need to specify the path to stage.
 For instance, /home/gentoo/Download/stage3...
     2. Make sure that the same options `xvjpf` are used.
 The x stands for Extract, the v for Verbose to see what happens during the extraction process (optional), the j for Decompress with bzip2, the p for Preserve permissions and the f to denote that we want to extract a File, not standard input.